Reviewing a difficult 2024 for Orioles' Ryan Mountcastle - BaltimoreBaseball.com

 Reviewing a difficult 2024 for Orioles’ Ryan Mountcastle

-John Means is currently the player who’s been in the Orioles organization the longest, but he’ll be filing for free agency after the World Series ends, and due to June’s Tommy John surgery, his future is highly uncertain.
+Starting pitcher John Means is the player who’s been in the Orioles’ organization the longest, but he’ll be filing for free agency after the World Series ends, and because of June’s Tommy John surgery, his future is uncertain.

 CONTINUE READING BELOW

-Mountcastle missed a crucial month with a sprained left wrist he suffered on August 22nd.
-Three weeks before, the Orioles lost infielder Jordan Westburg to a fractured right hand, and without both Mountcastle and Westburg, their offense sagged.
+Mountcastle missed a crucial month with a sprained left wrist he sustained on August 22nd.
+Three weeks before, the Orioles lost infielder Jordan Westburg to a fractured right hand.
+Without the right-hand hitting Mountcastle and Westburg, their offense sagged and lost some of its balance.

-He did come back for the last two series of the regular season, hitting .381 (8-for-21).
-Mountcastle was hitless in seven at-bats in the Wild Card Series.
+Mountcastle did come back for the last two series of the regular season, hitting .381 (8-for-21).
+He was hitless in seven at-bats in the Wild Card Series and chased a number of pitches outside the strike zone.

-Mountcastle hit both .271 in the first and second halves, but he had 12 homers and 43 RBIs before the All-Star break, and just one home run, which came on July 29th and 20 RBIs in the second half.
+This past season, Mountcastle hit 271 in the first and second halves, but he had 12 homers and 43 RBIs before the All-Star break and just one home run, which came on July 29th and 20 RBIs, in the second half.

-There were some worrisome statistics.
-Mountcastle walked in 5.5 percent of his at-bats, a career low, and his percentage of barrels fell from 15 percent in 2022 to 12.1 percent last season and only 8.8 percent this season.
+They are worrisome statistics.
+Mountcastle walked in 5.5 percent of his at-bats, a career low, and his percentage of barrels fell from 15 percent in 2022 to 12.1 percent in 2023 and only 8.8 percent this past season.

-He’s pulling the ball far less than he ever has (27.9 percent) and going to the opposite field (33.4 percent) more than he ever has.
+He’s also pulling the ball less than ever (27.9 percent) and going to the opposite field (33.4 percent) more than ever, although he’s not driving the ball the way he once did.

-Like Trey Mancini, there’s been talk that Mountcastle has been unnerved by the changed dimensions of Oriole Park, where the left field wall was moved out and heightened before the 2022.
+Like Trey Mancini, there’s been talk that Mountcastle has been unnerved by the changed dimensions of Oriole Park, where the left-field wall is nearly 30 feet deeper and 6 feet higher.

 While I don’t have figures on how many fly balls that would have been home runs in pre-2022 Camden Yards, Mountcastle has still managed to hit balls out to left field in the last three seasons as well as use his ability to hit the ball the other way.